Driving Under The Influence (DUI)

 Because you have to win both the DMV Administrative Per Se Hearing and in Criminal Court in order to prevent your license from being suspended, you need an attorney who is qualified to handle DUI cases.

-Jimmy Cha has tried numerous DUI cases as a criminal defense attorney and is a member of the California DUI Lawyers Association.
-He has extensive knowledge about DUI’s and the criminal court process.
-If you have been arrested for a DUI, The Law Office of Jimmy Cha can help.
+Jimmy Cha has tried thousands of DUI cases as a criminal defense attorney, and is one of the founding members of the American Association of Premier DUI Attorneys and a member of the California DUI Lawyers Association.
+He has extensive knowledge and training when it comes to DUI’s and the criminal court process.
+If you have been arrested for a DUI, The Law Office of Jimmy Cha in Fullerton can help.

 Law Office of Jimmy Cha